SahilThorat11/C_Programming/Assignments/Assignment_12/README.md

-Assignment 12 :
+# Assignment 12 :

 This folder contains 5 codes in which we have taken number as a input from user and performed different operations like:-

-Print all factors of number
+            1.Print all factors of number

-Total count of factors of number
+            2.Total count of factors of number

-Sum of all factors of a number
+            3.Sum of all factors of a number

-Sum of even factors only and exclude that number itself Check if number is divisible by 5.
+            4.Sum of even factors only and exclude that number itself

+            5.Check if number is divisible by 5.

 Commands to execute these codes:-

 gcc filename.c -o myexe